seekwhencer/ffmpeg-rekorder/README.md

 - stop the app: **CTRL + C**

 ### build binary
-- docker exec ffmpeg-rekorder_app "sh /rekorder/build.sh"
+- `docker exec ffmpeg-rekorder_app "sh /rekorder/build.sh"`
+- then a file `rekorder` was created in the `app/` folder
+- use this binary